How Does Cold Weather Affect the Eyes? Understanding Risks & Protection Tips

 Frequently Asked Questions (FAQs)

-4. Why do eyes water in cold weather?
+3. Why do eyes water more in cold weather?

 Conclusion